AmmarJamil0932/CP_Project/README.md

 ## ✅ Conclusion

 This system helps simulate how a basic bank backend might operate.
 While simplified, it includes important features like security, accuracy, and efficiency in managing customer accounts and transactions.
-It's a great project to understand object-oriented programming and practical C++ applications.
+It's a great project for developing understanding of C++ .

----